Toasted Nut

 Method

-Airtight container in cool, dark location or refrigerator
+Airtight container at room temperature (cool, dark place) or refrigerator

 Duration